adarwoo/modbus_relay/docs/user_manual.md

 | 0x0000| This specific 16-bit value is the Modbus standard representation for "OFF". |
 | 0xFF00| This specific 16-bit value is the Modbus standard representation for "ON" when writing to a coil. |
 | 0xAA00| This value will toggle the coil |

-> [!IMPORTANT]
-> The inversion setting is taken into account with writing coils.

 ## Input registers